-Each addition of the State of Prisons was different, and sometimes published in other formats.
+Each edition published during Howard’s life was different, and sometimes published in other formats.
 Various reports were serialized in the newspapers and magazines of the time; the third edition was published by the Proclamation Society as a series of pamphlets, one per Assize circuit.
-The fourth volume was published posthumously, in 1792, two years after Howard contracted typhus in a Russian prison.
-There was also an appendix published in 1780 and republished in 1784, seemingly revised to go by the page counts in the ESTC entry, but as yet undigitized.
-Howard also wrote ‘An Account of the Principla Lazarettos in Europe’, which included British gaols, and went to two editions, the second being augmented by an appendix, which was also published separately.
+A fourth volume was published posthumously, in 1792, two years after Howard contracted typhus in a Russian prison; it is identical to the third.
+There was also an appendix published in 1780, and then republished in 1784, seemingly revised to go by the page counts in the ESTC entry, but that second version is as yet undigitized.
+(Update, 2/6/2023: Google has a digitization of this second edition, and it is substantially larger than the first.)
+Howard also wrote ‘An Account of the Principal Lazarettos in Europe’, which included British gaols, and went to two editions, the second being augmented by an appendix, which was also published separately.

 Because of this multitude of formats, it is worth cataloguing each of his works.
 Unfortunately, some of the freely available copies are in poor condition; for this reason I’ve included links to the copies held by JISC Historic Texts.
 (The copy of the fourth edition was digitized by the Wellcome Institute, and is accessible to all.)